InfernusScripts/Null-Fire/Documentations/CodeBox.md

 editor:SetEditing(true or false)
 editor:AppendText("hi") -- appends text at cursor position editor:GetSelectionText()
-editor.TextEditable
+editor:IsValidRange() -- true if user selects some text editor.TextEditable
 editor.Autocompleting -- true if autocomplete box is visible editor.EditBoxCopying -- true if any text is selected